singh1114/jeklog/_posts/2017-12-19-how-to-create-a-free-blog-using-github-pages-and-jekyll-with-jeklog.markdown

 *   __It will answer the question: "How to start a blog or How to create a website for free?".__
 *   __It will help you to kick-start your blogger career.__

+&nbsp;

 Finally, I was able to release the JekLog project after 2-3 months of extensive work.
 I got the idea to develop such an application when I was writing my blog using GitHub Pages.
 I have been using Jekyll and Github Pages for almost a year now.
 I know it's difficult to read and understand MarkDown for the beginners( I know it is easier than HTML but some people still can't write it).
 Before the use of JekLog application, I was just cloning my website's GitHub repo to my local, made changes by creating the post in MarkDown and pushed everything back to GitHub.&nbsp;

+&nbsp;

-This was how normally I was posting on my GitHub blog, whose address, by the way, is&nbsp;[blog.ranvirsingh.me](http://blog.ranvirsingh.me)
+This was how normally I was posting on my GitHub blog, whose address, by the way, is&nbsp;[blog.ranvirsingh.me](http://blog.ranvirsingh.me).

+&nbsp;

 Now let's stop talking and make the official blog of JekLog.

+&nbsp;

 First of all, you need to browse to JekLog official website but even before that, you need to have a GitHub account with a verified e-mail address.
 Go to the official website and click on the "Try it Out!" button.